imagej/imagej.github.io/_pages/users/ImagingBook.md

 layout: page
 categories:
 description: test description

+name: Wilhelm Burger
+github: imagingbook
 ---

-{% include user-box name='Wilhelm Burger' github='imagingbook' %}This account is used to manage the [ImagingBook update site](http://sites.imagej.net/ImagingBook/).
+This account is used to manage the [ImagingBook update site](http://sites.imagej.net/ImagingBook/).
 See also {% include list-of-update-sites%}
 .

 To activate it: